priyakdey/priyakdey.github.io/content/posts/auth-wragling-taming-microservices-with-adapter-pattern/index.md

 requirements of your phone.
 Probably, the pattern gets its name from the same concept.

-A good place to read more about it and refer UML diagrams is this [blog post by java-design-patterns by Ilkka Seppälä](https://java-design-patterns.com/patterns/adapter/).
+A good place to read more about it and refer to UML diagrams is this [blog post by java-design-patterns by Ilkka Seppälä](https://java-design-patterns.com/patterns/adapter/).

 ## Back to the problem

-Introducing a simple layer between the internals of the auth-lbrary and the AuthManager, completely decouples the services from the internal library.
+Introducing a simple layer between the internals of the auth-library and the AuthManager completely decouples the services from the internal library.

-No matter what changes comes, change in field names, change in semantics of fields, change in types of fields, etc in the `Model` from the auth-library, the **only class** we need to touch is the `org.project.auth.Model` class to change to adapt the incoming model to our needs.
+No matter what changes come, changes in field names, changes in the semantics of fields, change in types of fields, etc in the `Model` from the auth-library, the **only class** we need to touch is the `org.project.auth.Model` class to change to adapt the incoming model to our needs.

-This also ensures we stick to `Single Responsibility Principle`, (well we still might need to change AuthManager class, but thats a business change and not a design change)
+This also ensures we stick to the `Single Responsibility Principle`, (well we still might need to change the AuthManager class, but that's a business change and not a design change)

 ![UML using adapter pattern](./uml_3.webp "UML using adapter pattern. _A lot details has been removed for brevity_")